Here Are 4 Important Job Market Trends That You Can Only Get From The JOLTS Report

 So here’s where we’re at ahead of this morning’s report.

 Job openings are on the rise.
-Companies are putting more jobs on the market.
+Despite July’s tepid gains, companies are slowly putting more jobs on the market.

-But hires have flatlined.
+But hires have more or less flatlined.
 Firms haven’t been able to fill all of those new positions.

-Layoffs have plunged.
-New openings, stagnant hires, but record low firings?
+Layoffs plunged recently, but could be moving north.
+Some new openings, stagnant hires, but low firings?
 What’s going on?
 It could be “labour hoarding” — firms basically hanging on to the employees that made it through the rough patch.
 And this is actually a bigger problem than you might think.
 During the crisis, businesses cut labour costs as much as possible, but at a certain point they couldn’t cut anymore.
 Firms “hoarded,” maximizing the productivity of the labour that remained.
-It seems as though we may still be in that cycle, with meaningful hires yet to break through.
+It seems as though we could still be in that cycle, with meaningful hires yet to break through.

-Quits are up.
-Also a good sign, as quitting your job is a sign of market confidence.
+Quits are stagnant but have been heading up.
+Quitting your job is a sign of market confidence, so we’ll be on the lookout for this figure.

 Business Insider Emails & Alerts